sravrao0411/sravrao0411/README.md

 Software Engineer | Designer and Developer
 ------------------------------------------

 Hey, I'm Sravani.
 I am currently pursuing a master's degree in Engineering Management and Leadership at Santa Clara University and I majored in Web Design and Engineering for my undergraduate degree.
-In addition to my academic pursuits, I have also worked as an intern at BriefingIQ and as a teacher’s assistant at Santa Clara University’s Frugal Innovation Hub.
+In addition to my academic pursuits, I have also worked as an intern at BriefingIQ and as a teacher’s assistant at Santa Clara University’s Frugal Innovation Hub.<br>

 Some development experience I have was during my senior capstone project where my partner and I developed three applications using Flutter, for a client.
 I've developed a keen interest in full-stack development.
-Mastering both the front-end and back-end aspects of web applications allows me to offer comprehensive solutions and create seamless, user-centric experiences.
+Mastering both the front-end and back-end aspects of web applications allows me to offer comprehensive solutions and create seamless, user-centric experiences.<br>

 I am enthusiastic about continuing to refine my skills and contribute to cutting-edge projects in this dynamic field.
 As a designer and developer, I approach my work with dedication and a commitment to excellence, always striving to bring smiles to the faces of my partners, coworkers, and clients.
-My ultimate aspiration is to make a positive impact on the world, infusing it with joy through my creative and technical efforts.
+My ultimate aspiration is to make a positive impact on the world, infusing it with joy through my creative and technical efforts.<br>

 * 🌍  I'm based in Bay Area, CA
 * ✉️  You can contact me at [srav.rao0411@gmail.com](mailto:srav.rao0411@gmail.com)